mlcourses/lab-3-blog-post-group6_cs281/post.md

 ## Conclusion (Vuong's still working on it)
 This lab is an opportunity to learn how to desgin a complete combinational circuit that allows us to modify the Voltage to achieve the result we want to see.
+To sum up, we ahve worked with several components in this lab:
+- **7-segment display**: We're used to the logci probe on our breadboard.
+The 7-segment display is more like a combination of all LEDs on our logic probe that has its LED arranged so that it can send out numerical signals.
+As it's name, a 7-segment display has 7 pin where we can wire and connect our inputs to them.

+-